 - The implication that Schultz couldn't stop thinking about it from that scene right up until his death.
 He was even about to risk blowing their cover to save him.

-Although it is also arguably a Crowning Moment Of Awesome for the character, the death of Dr. King Schultz, who manages to kill Calvin J. Candie before he goes.
+- Although it is also arguably a Moment of Awesome for the character, the death of Dr. King Schultz, who manages to kill Calvin J. Candie before he goes.

 - Stephen and, later, Lara's reaction to Calvin's death.
 Even Evil Has Loved Ones.

 - Broomhilda telling Shultz she doesn't have any friends before he reveals that Django is in the next room.
 On top of everything else she's been through she must have felt utterly alone in the world since being separated from her husband.

 - The mix of reactions in the room after the mandingo fight.
 Sheba can't bring herself to watch.
 The bartender seems on the verge of tears as he looks over his shoulder.
 Even Mr. Pooch looks quietly disgusted as Calvin orders Big Fred to kill an already maimed opponent.